- Visit the Zoo

 Zoo keepers are a great asset to the veterinary staff.
 Zoo keepers spend a great deal of time with the animals and become very perceptive of behavior patterns, appetite and favorite foods.
 The zoo keepers often notice subtle changes and report any inconsistencies to the veterinary staff.

 Even with the tiniest patient, animal care at Dickerson Park Zoo is a big responsibility.

-As a wildlife rehabilitation center, Dickerson Park Zoo cares for many animals requiring treatment in order to survive on their own.
+As a wildlife rehabilitation center, Dickerson Park Zoo cares mainly for native raptors requiring treatment in order to survive on their own.
 Some patients are healthy youngsters separated or orphaned from their parents, and simply need a correct diet and attention until acquiring the skills necessary to survive on their own.

-Adult animals brought to Dickerson Park Zoo’s rehabilitation program are usually ill or injured.
+Adult birds brought to Dickerson Park Zoo’s rehabilitation program are usually ill or injured.
 Treatment may include: medication, wound care and occasionally surgery.

 All animals in the wildlife rehabilitation program receive feeding, housing and exercise until fully recovered.
 When an animal has fully recovered, or is old enough to care for itself, it is released back into its natural habitat.
 The veterinary staff evaluates each animal to make certain it is physically and behaviorally ready for release.
 Animals must be able to find their natural foods, know how to behave with others of their kind and be wary of people.
 An important part of our rehabilitation efforts is to keep the animals wild.
 While providing medical care, we try to prevent the animals from becoming comfortable with people, because we want them to have the best chance of survival when released.